is212g7t5/spm/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please add link to Jira Ticket here -->
 Fixes [Jira ticket #]()
 <!-- Add Screenshots if there are changes or additions in frontend components -->

+# Acceptance Criteria:

+Please indicate acceptance criterias of the user story in the checklist

+- [ ] HR can select a Job Role from a list of active Job Roles
+- [ ] HR can view and allocate one to many active skills to the selected Job Role

 ## Type of change

 Please delete options that are not relevant.